Recent Klamath River Water Quality Testing Shows Continued Improvement

 For more detailed information, see the full report and analysis.

-The Klamath River Renewal Corporation (KRRC) is an independent nonprofit organization founded in 2016 as part of the amended Klamath Hydroelectric Settlement Agreement (KHSA).
-KRRC is part of a cooperative effort to re-establish the natural vitality of the Klamath River so that it can support all communities in the basin.
-Signatories of the amended KHSA incude the states of California and Oregon, local governments, tribal nations, dam owner PacifiCorp, irrigators, and several conservation and fishing groups.
-KRRC was formed for the sole purpose of taking ownership of four PacifiCorps dams—J.C.
-Boyle, Copco No. 1 & 2, and Iron Gate—and then removing these dams, restoring formerly inundated lands, and implementing required mitigation measures in compliance with all applicable federal, state, and local regulations.
-KRRC’s work is funded by PacifiCorp customer surcharges and California Proposition 1 water bond funds.
+The Klamath River Renewal Corporation (KRRC) is a private, independent nonprofit 501(c)(3) organization formed in 2016 by 23 signatories of the amended Klamath Hydroelectric Settlement Agreement, or KHSA.
+KRRC is part of a cooperative effort to re-establish the natural vitality of the Klamath River so that it can support all communities in the Klamath Basin.
+Signatories, which include the States of California and Oregon, local governments, Tribal nations, dam owner PacifiCorp, irrigators, and several conservation and fishing groups, appointed KRRC to take ownership and oversee removal of four hydroelectric dams on the river.